 Our ultimate goal is to establish a greater appreciation and understanding of why people matter and are worthy of greater investment from employers - and for this to be duly reflected in the way organisations are governed and managed.

 To achieve this, we need to:

-- Encourage company boards to reform the way in which pay and performance is governed by replacing their RemCos with People and Culture Committees.
+- Reform the way in which pay and performance is governed, by replacing RemCos with committees for people and culture.

 Explore our related content